Left: The adult May-June beetle. (photo courtesy of Steven Katovich, USDA Forest Service, Bugwood.org)

 In corn, Bt hybrids vary in their efficacy against white grubs.
 The same is true for soybean varieties.
 To help determine severity of infestation, look for white grubs turning up on top of the soil during seedbed preparation.

 The best approach to manage white grubs and other insect pests in corn and soybeans is preventative control.
-Crop Science offers season-long insect pest control options, from insecticide seed treatments to foliar insecticide products.
+Bayer offers season-long insect pest control options, from insecticide seed treatments to foliar insecticide products.

-For more information about insect control options in corn and soybeans, Poncho/VOTiVO seed treatment and Baythroid XL insecticide from Bayer, please contact your local Crop Science US representative or visit the corn or soy sections.
+For more information about insect control options in corn and soybeans, and Baythroid XL insecticide from Bayer, please contact your local Crop Science US representative.

 Always read and follow label instructions.
 Not all products are registered for use in every state.
 Baythroid XL is a Restricted Use Pesticide.